Tezigudo/Card_game/README.md

 untill has only one player who has money more than 0. in the other hand,all people except that guy have no money anymore (less than 0).
 When a game start the graphical output will show each player hand.
 At the end, The game will show the winner and update score into CSV file.

-This project was made for computer Programming I Acedemic year 2021 by Preawpan Thamapipol

 * here is the overview of this project
 <https://youtu.be/nXyqYJq4f0w>